-The Governors welcome all applications to join the school, whatever background or disability a child may have.
+The Governing body will, in its annual report, make reference to arrangements for disabled pupils The Governors welcome all applications to join the school, whatever background or disability a child may have.

 The Governing Body, via the Curriculum Committee will review progress made and the effectiveness of the policy every two years.